1. Who owns the site?

 Our buildings will contain flexible space for life science activities, including laboratories, write up and office space, as well as the ancillary supporting uses.

-8. How long will this take to build out?
+8. How long will this take to build?

 After securing planning permission, the land will be sold for development.
 The duration of construction across the 5 plots will vary depending on the take-up of space and pre-letting commitments.
-We anticipate that the first building could be available for occupation by 2026.
+We anticipate that the buildings will be built between 2025 and 2028.

 9. Why are you not refurbishing the site to be used for a hospital? / Why are you not building a hospital instead?